sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/index.md

 ![Old Connectivity](./img/old_connectivity_diagram.png)

-The new Cloud connectors work differently - they run on the IDN platform instead:
+The new Cloud connectors work differently - they run on the ISC platform instead:

 ![New Connectivity](./img/new_connectivity_diagram.png)